ConcernedCitizen2025/Project2025-Assistant/_questions/145-future-pandemics-public-health-emergencies.md

 ---
 layout: question
-title: "Future Pandemics"
+title: "Project 2025's Approach to Future Pandemics: Risks of Decentralized Public Health Response"
+description: "Explore how Project 2025's decentralized approach to future pandemics could undermine national coordination and public health outcomes, with a focus on federal vs. state authority."
 ---

+# Handling Future Pandemics in Project 2025: A Decentralized Approach with National Risks

-### *How does Project 2025 propose to handle future pandemics or public health emergencies, particularly regarding federal vs. state authority?*
+## *How does Project 2025 propose to handle future pandemics or public health emergencies, particularly regarding federal vs. state authority?*

-# **Handling Future Pandemics and Public Health Emergencies in Project 2025**

-#### **Introduction**
+**Introduction**

-The COVID-19 pandemic exposed significant challenges in the United States' public health infrastructure, particularly in the balance of authority between federal and state governments.
-Project 2025 addresses how future pandemics and public health emergencies should be managed, with a focus on the role of federal versus state authority.
-This analysis explores the specific proposals in Project 2025, assessing their potential impact on public health, governance, and democratic principles.
+Project 2025 advocates for a decentralized approach to managing future pandemics, prioritizing state authority over federal intervention.
+While this aligns with the principle of federalism, the plan raises significant concerns about the effectiveness and consistency of the national response to public health crises.
+By reducing federal oversight and shifting greater responsibility to states, Project 2025 risks creating a patchwork of policies that could undermine efforts to control disease outbreaks, exacerbate public health disparities, and weaken accountability in times of crisis.
+This analysis explores the potential dangers of Project 2025’s approach and its implications for public health and governance.

 #### **Federal vs. State Authority in Public Health**